storybookjs/aem/README.md

     // decorationTag - optional - {} or null
     // Wrapper Element for template
     // Null value prevents the template from being wrapped
-    // decorationTag.cssClasses - optional - Classes that will be added to the Wrapper Element
+    // decorationTag.cssClasses - optional - array - Array of classes that will be added to the Wrapper Element
-    // decorationTag.tagname - optional - The type of Wrapper Element - e.g. div, section, etc
+    // decorationTag.tagname - optional - string - The type of Wrapper Element - e.g. div, section, etc
     decorationTag: {
       cssClass: 'text',
       tagName: 'article'